roblatour/OMVBackup/README.md

 - provides uninterrupted direct, SSH, and OMV managed file accesses through out the backup and compress processes
 - takes the OMV web interface offline only for the time needed to do the backup
 - optionally deletes the uncompressed backup image file after the compressed backup image file has been created
-- no rebooting is required
+- rebooting is not required

 ## Testing results
 Tested was done on a Raspberry Pi 5, running Armbian 6.6.41-current-bcm2712 and OMV 7.4.3-1 (Sandworm), from a 32 GB USB thumb drive.
 The backup image was written to an OMV managed SSD drive.